 Joining TTW in 2012, Hannah has worked on a diverse range of projects of varying scale and across multiple sectors.
 Benefiting from the vast range of experience and management styles of her senior colleagues, Hannah developed her own unique leadership style which has led to the successful delivery of several projects – most recently the complex Little National Hotel, built over Wynyard Station entry building in Sydney.
-Her emotional and technical intelligence make her an exceptional team and project leader.
-Hannah has the ability to turn clients' vision into actions, whilst working collaboratively to achieve the best project outcomes.
-She has recently relocated to join the growing Canberra team and deliver major ACT projects.
+Her technical intelligences makes her an exceptional team and project leader.
+As an engineer, Hannah has the ability to turn clients' vision into actions, whilst working collaboratively to achieve the best project outcomes.
+After spending the last year working out of our Canberra office, Hannah has returned to Sydney in 2021 as TTW's new Sustainability Lead.

 Best thing about being an engineer?